-Reforestation surveys indicate that the most common problems facing seedling survival are moisture stress, poor handling and physical damage before planting.
-From the time seedlings are lifted from the nursery bed, to the time they are planted, it is critical to keep the seedlings moist (relative humidity 90-95 percent) and cool (34-36 degrees F).
+Reforestation surveys indicate that the most common problems facing seedling survival are moisture stress, poor handling, and physical damage before planting.
+From the time seedlings are lifted from the nursery bed to when they are planted, it is critical to keep the seedlings moist (relative humidity 90-95%) and cool (34-36 degrees F).
 Seedlings must remain in a state of dormancy during this period.
 As temperatures rise, plants begin to respire and can quickly deplete their energy reserves.
 Damaging molds can also grow on seedling roots under warm conditions.
 If seedlings are allowed to dry out, the root hairs become permanently damaged and are unable to absorb adequate water and nutrients.
 Physical damage from handling can impair root hair, shoot tips and buds, which will slow initial growth of the seedlings.
-More information on the proper care and handling of bare root seedlings can be found in Care and Handling of Bare Root Seedlings.